umair-nasir14/MachineLearning/README.md

 Hidden Markov Model nor uses a dataset neither do you train a model.
 It predicts using probability distributions.
 To use tensorflow_probability module you might have to download it through:
 $ pip install tensorflow_probability==0.8.0rc0 --user --upgrade

+Convolutional Neural Networks:

+First modedl in the file CNN_CIFAR10 is a model that predicts Airplane, Automobile, Bird, Cat, Deer, Dog, Frog, Horse, Ship and Truck.
+The dataset is 60000 image large with 6000 per catagory.
+This dataset is built-in Keras dataset known as CIFAR-10.